jmbejara/finm-python-crash-course/week_4/README.md

       - Use the script to print to the command line.
       - Use the script to save a figure.
       - Write a shell script to run several Python scripts.
+  - Discussion of writing our own modules
+    - Start with a review of functions in Python: review the ["Functions"](https://datascience.quantecon.org/python_fundamentals/functions.html) chapter found here: [./functions.ipynb](./functions.ipynb)
     - Demonstrate my own, very simple module that I use, called `config`
   - Write an end-to-end automatically fun program using a conda environment, the command line, and Python's `doit`.
 This should download data on it's own, store it somewhere as a cached data set, run the analysis, generate the charts, and insert the charts into a PDF document (do this using a Jupyter notebook).
+    - Do this using our factor analysis program from last time.